What is cumin you may be wondering?

 It's the day to make hummus; there's nothing unusual in that, since I do it at least twice a week.
 It normally takes about five minutes, but this morning it is going to be a little longer; I've run out of roasted cumin seeds.

 Cumin is one of those special spices.
-I simply love it, but it loses its flavour quite quickly so I roast and grind only a small amount of the seeds; enough perhaps for about a month's worth of hummus and Indian chicken.
+I simply love it, but it loses its flavour quite quickly so I roast and grind only a small amount of the seeds; enough perhaps for about two week's worth of hummus and Indian chicken.

 Our notice board is for interesting things that you may